gaehlerm/SoftwareEngineering/README.md

 DI is very similar to the strategy design pattern.
 The main difference being what you want to achieve.
 DI is mostly used for testing, meanwhile the strategy pattern is generally used to allow the user to make a selection at run time.

 As a downside for DI one has to mention that it makes the code harder to understand.
 You have to look through many functions to understand what's going on.
-For this reason it is recommended to use DI sparingly, mostly for the reasons mentioned above: IO, time, random numbers, etc.
+For this reason it is recommended to use DI sparingly.
+It should be mostly used for the reasons mentioned above: IO, time, random numbers, etc.

 ## Summary